rickellis/ConkyMatic/README.md

 * __ImageMagick__ to generate the color palette PNG and weather icons.
 You can install ImageMagick using your preferred package manager. __Note:__ If you have __Inkscape__ is installed, ConkyMatic will use it for the weather icon rendering since it has better SVG handling.
 However, ImageMagick is still necessary for the palette generation.

+* __Curl__ to download JSON weather data.
+You can install Curl using your preferred package manager.

 * __XFCE Desktop__.
 The script should work regardless of the desktop environment you use.
 However, you'll have to update the __WALLPAPERPATH__ config variable near the top of the __conkymatic.sh__ script with a query that retrieves the wallpaper on your system.

 ## Installation and Usage.